-I absolutely love tulips - they are so easy to grow and provide a brilliant pop of colour in the springtime.
-The hardest thing about growing tulips I think is choosing color combinations, there are so many different colors it is difficult to know all the different color tulips that are available.
-In this post I'm going to show you some beautiful tulips and hopefully give you some ideas on how to grow tulips and what colors to pick.
+I absolutely love tulips - they are so easy to grow and provide a brilliant pop of tulips colour in the springtime.
+The hardest thing about growing tulips, I think, is choosing tulips colour combinations; there are so many different colours it is difficult to know all the different tulips colour that are available.
+In this post, I'm going to show you some beautiful tulips and hopefully give you some ideas on how to grow tulips and what tulips colour to pick.

 How To Grow Tulips